Cabinet announces vaccinations open to 18-35 year olds from 20 August

 South Africa has to date administered 9 962 111 vaccines, with 194 882 being administered in the last 24 hours.
 A total of 152 158 Pfizer vaccines and 42 724 Johnson and Johnson vaccines were administered.

-South Africa, meanwhile, recorded 14 728 new COVID-19 cases, bringing the total number of laboratory-confirmed cases to 2 638 981.
+South Africa, meanwhile, recorded 14 728 new Covid-19 cases, bringing the total number of laboratory-confirmed cases to 2 638 981.

 This increase represents a 22.1% positivity rate.

-As per the National Department of Health, a further 384 COVID-19 related deaths have been reported, bringing total fatalities to 78 377 to date.
+As per the National Department of Health, a further 384 Covid-19 related deaths have been reported, bringing total fatalities to 78 377 to date.

 “The total number of cases today (14 728) is higher than yesterday (10 685) and higher than the average number of new cases per day over the seven preceding days (12 107),” the NICD said on Wednesday.